18 new hire onboarding survey questions to improve retention

 Identify and act on common themes

 Not all feedback will be groundbreaking, but patterns will emerge over time.
-Maybe several new hires mentioned that they felt lost in their first week, or they weren’t sure where to find important resources.
+Maybe several new hires mentioned that they felt lost in their first week, or weren't sure where to find important resources.
 By analyzing recurring issues, you can pinpoint the biggest onboarding gaps and address them strategically.

-For example, if multiple employees mention feeling overwhelmed by the amount of information they receive on day one, consider spreading out key training sessions over the first month instead of cramming them into the first week.
+For example, if multiple employees mention feeling overwhelmed by the amount of information they receive on day 1, consider spreading out key training sessions over the first month instead of cramming them into the first week.
 Likewise, if new hires consistently struggle to connect with their teams, creating more structured social interactions — like team lunches or team-building exercises — could make a big difference.

 Read this next: 7 things you absolutely need to do to retain diverse talent